Lavery Library offers many services to support the College's faculty.

 Faculty are encouraged to bring their classes to the Library for instruction in the use of its resources.
-Introductions to the Library are offered to freshmen in their fall Learning Communities and spring CORE 199 classes.
+Introductions to the Library are offered to freshmen in their fall Learning Communities and spring Research-Based Writing classes.
 More advanced instruction with special subject emphasis is also available.
-To schedule a class, call the Research Help Desk at (585) 385-8141 or Nancy Greco, instruction librarian, at (585) 385-8139.
+To schedule a class, call the Research Help Desk at (585) 385-8141 or Mia Breitkopf, coordinator of instruction and research services, at (585) 385-7399.

 Each academic department has a liaison librarian, who conducts most of the instruction classes for that department.
 You may also contact your liaison librarian directly.
 For a list of current liaison assignments, check out the Who's My Librarian page.

 Tours are available for classes or individuals at all levels upon request.

 Faculty are welcome to include a liaison librarian as a collaborator in Blackboard: Bringing Your Librarian Into Blackboard [pdf]

 Booking is a service offered by Lavery Library for teaching staff or faculty, where we will obtain A/V materials one week prior to the date needed, and hold them at the checkout desk for staff or faculty to pick up.
 This ensures that the material will be available when it is needed for instruction purposes.
 All DVD or VHS materials requested must be currently owned by Lavery Library.
 Please give us a minimum of one week notification prior to the intended show date.
 Contact the circulation coordinator or supervisor by email, in person, or by calling (585) 385-8165.

 If you need to place items on reserve for your students to watch out of class, please see Course Reserves.